mackuba/TrackerScanner/README.md

 If you want, you can provide a WebKit content blocker blocklist and only record resources that haven't been caught by the blocklist - in this case, switch the `useBlocklist` property in `ViewController` to `true`.

+The `Scripts` directory contains some scripts in Ruby that can help you extract some statistics from results files.

 ### Credits